CITR-FM

-CITR is a member of the National Campus and Community Radio Association, and hosted the National Campus and Community Radio Conference in 1984 and again in 2007.
+CiTR-FM is a member of the National Campus and Community Radio Association, and hosted the National Campus and Community Radio Conference in 1984 and again in 2007.
 The NCRC is an annual national gathering of community-oriented radio broadcasters who provide alternative radio to a diverse audience.
 It has been offered every summer since 1981, and it is one of the core activities of the NCRA/ANREC.

 History

+Early years

+The Class A station signed on the air on April 1, 1989.
+But the university had been involved in radio since the 1930s.

 In 1937, Ozzie Durkin, Dorwin Baird, Victor Freeman, and Malcolm Brown began a variety show called "Varsity Time" on CJOR.
 Then, in 1938 UBC Radio became an official club on campus.
-In 1942, UBC Radio becomes RADSOC and continues to produce radio programming for CJOR, CKWX-AM, CBR, and CKMO.
-By 1947, UBC Radio had earned a place in the ultra-new facilities in UBC's Brock Hall.
+In 1942, UBC Radio became RADSOC and continued to produce radio programming for CJOR, CKWX-AM, CBR, and CKMO.
+By 1947, UBC Radio had earned a place in the new facilities in UBC's Brock Hall.

 In 1949, the budding radio coming out of RADSOC was put on hold after overspending and a bungled radio talent show.
 The members of RADSOC returned to their station in the fall to discover the doors locked.
 President Don Cunliffe reinstated RADSOC with no budget and the society continued to broadcast one hour daily despite their financial hardship.
 A resilient RADSOC partnered with CKWX (BC Association of Broadcasters) to operate a twenty-two-week-long school for commercial radio.
 Closed-circuit broadcasts to residences begin, and the first full commercials are run on UBC Radio.

 Nearly twenty years later, in 1969, RADSOC moved into state of the art broadcasting facilities in the newly completed Student Union Building (now the Old SUB) and officially becomes CYVR.
 True to spirit, CYVR was shut down by the UBC Alma Mater Society for six months for operating without a licence.
 CYVR had applied for a licence in compliance with CRTC regulations, but continued to broadcast before the licence was approved.
 When the licence was approved, UBC Radio became Thunderbird Radio: CiTR.
 Then, in 1975, CiTR began broadcasting at 101.9 MHz.

 By 1981, CiTR had become an AMS service organization and began to work with the community both on and off campus for the first time since the 1940s.
 CiTR joined the National Campus Radio Organization, which later became the NCRA.
 From this affiliation, CiTR was able to make connections with University of Alberta Radio and reform the Western Association of Broadcasters, a Western Canadian campus support and information group that had disbanded twenty years earlier.